Skip to main content

 (6) spouses and immediate family members of all of the above.

-M. All Council members shall make themselves available to serve on at least one standing Committee of the Council.
+M. All Advisory Council members shall make themselves available to serve on at least one standing Committee of the Advisory Council.

 ARTICLE V – MEETINGS

-A. The re-organizational meeting of the Advisory Council should be the meeting in January of each year.
+A. The organizational meeting of the Advisory Council shall be held in January of each year.

-B. Meetings shall be held at such times and places as the council shall decide.
+B. Meetings shall be held at such times and places as the Advisory Council shall decide.

 C. The Advisory Council shall meet a minimum of four (4) times per year.